surPoudel/basicPythonforBeginners/Chapter1/README.md

 # Python
 I am using Python 3.7.10 on a Anaconda platform. conda comes along with Anaconda environment.
 Alternatively, you can install miniconda too.
 Details of Anaconda can be found here. https://docs.anaconda.com/anaconda/user-guide/getting-started/

+# Chapter 1 discusses reading and writing txt files in python